HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/codesamples/javascript.md

 };
 ```

-You will want to adjust the list to your needs.
+You want to adjust the list to your needs.

 ## Login function

-The function returns the bearer or throws an error
+The function returns the bearer or throws an error.

 ```js
 const login = async (user, pwd) => {